GroceyLot/balatcher/README.md

 ```

 If you don't understand, just look at my example mod which removes pixel art from the shaders (overwriting them) and the UIElement.draw_pixelated_rect function.

+I really hope this is allowed because I'm not sharing any source code.